FairwindsOps/release.sh/README.md

 # release.sh
-Release scripts for our repositories
+Script to automatically create a `release` in your github repo from an annotated tag.

-### Adding Release.sh Support to Your Repository
+## Add Release.sh Support to Your Repository

 * Add a [`GITHUB_ACCESS_TOKEN`](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) environment variable to the CircleCI build.